901abc26123bee/901abc26123bee.github.io/source/_posts/20240814-websocket-protocol-apiSchemaDesign-authentication.md

 - WebSocket
 ---

-# Dig in WebSocket: Protocol, API Design, and  Security

 ## WebSocket

 WebSocket operate at the Application layer in both the OSI(Layer 7) and TCP/IP(Layer 4) models.